-AirPlay is a wireless technology that allows iPads, iPhones, MacBooks and other AirPlay compatible devices to stream video, audio, and photos to Trinity’s projectors and HDTVs.
+AirPlay is a wireless technology that allows iPads, iPhones, MacBooks and other AirPlay compatible devices to stream video, audio, and photos to Trinity’s projectors.
 With the growing popularity of tablets and other portable devices, many students and faculty have found exciting ways to incorporate this technology into the classroom to deliver engaging discussions and greater collaboration.

 Popular uses for AirPlay include delivering presentations, playing videos, video-conferencing with lecturers, and using the iPad as a document camera.
 The possibilities are truly endless!
 Dont plagiarize, J Tags